 If these sources of income are not enough to cover these — expenses and the lifestyle you envision —you could take a portion of the proceeds of the sale of your business to secure another source of guaranteed, predictable income to make up the difference (and perhaps account for inflation).
 Your primary goal for the proceeds is to help ensure that you don’t run out of money during retirement.

 The next thing to consider is how many years you’ll live.
 With medical advances, expect a long retirement — longer than your parents’.
 Depending on the age you sell your business and begin retirement, you may live another 30 or 40 years.
 That’s a long time.
 (Discover more: Baseball's longevity lesson)

 Historically, retirement advice has leaned toward more conservative vehicles that would provide a lower rate of return in favor of protecting your principal.
 But with increased longevity, a retiree may need a more aggressive approach.
-With an investment horizon of perhaps 20 years, it may make sense to allocate a portion of the proceeds to growth opportunities.
+With an investment horizon of perhaps 20 years or more, it may make sense to allocate a portion of the proceeds to growth opportunities.
 Consult a qualified financial professional to discuss your particular situation.
 He or she can work with you to address your specific needs and circumstances.

 Something else to keep at the top of your mind should you experience a period of market losses at the time you're transitioning into retirement — while also withdrawing funds — is the sustainability of that portfolio and its ability to generate meaningful income in later years.
 To help safeguard future income, it's important to consider multiple strategies for the proceeds that will make your portfolio more resilient.

 If you have a spouse, plan for him or her to live longer than you.
 Set aside a percentage of your sale proceeds that would remain untouched until your spouse needs it.
 You may want to consider life insurance for this role.
 (Related: How farmers use insurance to keep the homestead)